Long-range acoustic device: United States

 The Columbus, Ohio Police Department (CPD) demonstrated a Long Range Acoustic Device to the local media on November 21, 2016.
 CPD expects to use the device for crowd control, barricaded suspect operations, and to communicate to residents during emergencies and natural disasters.
 The Cuyahoga County Sheriff's Department purchased Long Range Acoustic Devices to improve the department's ability to issue dispersal orders clearly over long distances.
 The purchases resulted from the department's after-action report of the May 30, 2020 riot in downtown Cleveland, Ohio.

 The Seattle Police Department in Washington purchased an LRAD in response to claims that it did not adequately communicate orders to demonstrators during the summer 2020 protests.
 SPD's use of its LRAD was alleged to have caused ear damage to a peaceful demonstrator, although an internal SPD review deemed the allegations to be unsustained.
 After receiving feedback from protesters who said commands from on-scene officers were not clear or loud enough, the Seattle, Washington mayor's office recommended purchasing an LRAD.

 LRADs were used by the Pittsburgh PD in Pennsylvania during protests at the G20 Summit in September 2009.
 This was the first time the LRAD was used during a protest in the U.S.

-LRAD was deployed during a march against NATO's actions and policies in Chicago, Illinois on May 20, 2012, at Michigan Ave. & Cermack.
+LRAD was deployed during a march against NATO's actions and policies in Chicago, Illinois on May 20, 2012, at Michigan Ave. & Cermak.

 St. Louis County police used LRAD during protests surrounding the police shooting of Michael Brown in Ferguson, Missouri.

 Myrtle Beach, South Carolina police obtained two LRAD systems through a federal grant in March 2015.
 Myrtle Beach police captain Marty Brown told the Myrtle Beach city council that "his department is getting the LRADs to enhance their communication capabilities be it with large crowds or for emergency announcements such as evacuation orders."

 The New Jersey State Police used an armored-vehicle-mounted LRAD to communicate with crowds denied entry to a June 7, 2015 concert after they began throwing bottles and tried to rush the gates outside MetLife Stadium.

 Police from several agencies, including North Dakota state troopers, the National Guard, and other law enforcement agencies from surrounding counties and states deployed two LRADs to clear a protest camp and blockades along Highway 1806.
 "Long Range Acoustic Devices, which emit an ear-splitting whine, were used intermittently throughout the day" one reporter wrote.
 An LRAD was present again on November 20, 2016, at the bridge just north of the protesters camp on highway 1806.